-As an actor and pioneer of early Indian cinema, Kumar inspired and mentored many personalities along the way.
-On his 105th birth anniversary today (13 October), we take a look a few lives and careers that he changed.
+As an actor and pioneer of early Hindi cinema, Ashok Kumar inspired and mentored many personalities along the way.
+On his 105th birth anniversary today (13 October), a look at a few lives and careers that he changed.

 How Ashok Kumar helped many find their footing in Hindi cinema